 Jobs in Cavan

 Kiernan Farms (Aughafad) require an Office Administrator/Accounts Assistant to join their team @ Head Office – Aughafad, Ballyheelan, Kilnaleck, Co.
 Cavan A82 VH52.
 The purpose of the role is to undertake general day to day administration and ad hoc office duties, including, Reporting, and day-to-day administrative functions.
-Skills Required: Applications: Apply with CV to: aughafadfarms @ gmail.com Call 0494336250 (Mon-Fri 9am-5pm) for more information
+Skills Required: Applications: Please click the APPLY NOW button to upload your CV.
+Don't have a current CV?
+Click HERE to view the JobAlert.ie CV templates.
+Call 0494336250 (Mon-Fri 9am-5pm) for more information

 Mystery Shoppers